j3ssty/Useful-Tools-for-Students/README.md

 7. Share pages with classmates for collaboration.
 8. Sync your account across desktop and mobile devices.
 ## Canva
-Written by Angeline
+##Written by Angeline

-Canva is graphic design plartform that lets you create visual content without needing advanced design skills. it works in a web browser and as a mobile app.
+*Canva* is graphic design plartform that lets you create visual content without needing advanced design skills. it works in a web browser and as a mobile app.

-canva can be used to create:
-presentations posters flyers certificates resumes logos videos and animations
+**canva can be used to create**: presentations posters flyers certificates resumes logos videos and animations

-How Canva is used
+##How Canva is used
 Create an account - sign up sing email, googleor another account Choose a design type - select atemplate such as presentation 3 Customize the design - change text, colors, fonts add graphics and media - use canvas built in photoa, icons